Denmark’s sunniest destination Bornholm – a Baltic gem

-During the Folkemøde 2020 in June 2020 most hotels and B&B’s are booked out long in advance – so maybe choose another time for your visit.
+During the Folkemøde, from 16 to 18 June 2022 most hotels and B&B’s are booked and full long in advance – so maybe choose another time for your visit.

 In Ystad you can board one of the high-speed ferries of the ferryboat company, Færgen, which only takes one hour and 20 minutes to reach Bornholm.

 Alternatively, you can choose to leave from Køge, south of Copenhagen, and take the night ferry also on the Færgen line.
 It leaves at 00:30 and arrives at Rønne, Bornholm, at 06:00.

 Another possibility is to fly from the mainland.
 Several DAT flights depart daily from Copenhagen airport, and during the summer holiday the airline also operates a direct flight from Billund.